We are in the process of moving our web site. The

 Help fill the Tippecanoe Room of

-the City County Building 20 N 3rd St. Lafayette, IN
+the Tippecanoe County Building 20 N 3rd St. Lafayette, IN

 Two variances and a special exception are being requested.
 The Special exception